Corporal punishment in schools: Malaysia

 Caning, usually applied to the palm or clothed bottom, is a common form of discipline in Malaysian schools.
 Although it is legally permitted for boys only, in practice the illegal caning of girls is not unknown.
 There have been reports of students being caned in front of the class/school for lateness, poor grades, being unable to answer questions correctly or forgetting to bring a textbook.
 In November 2007, in response to a perceived increase in indiscipline among female students, the National Seminar on Education Regulations (Student Discipline) passed a resolution recommending allowing the caning of girls at school.

 Moldova

 The Education Act of 2008 prohibits all corporal punishment in schools.

 Myanmar

 Caning is commonly used by teachers as a punishment in schools.
 The cane is applied on the students' buttocks, calves or palms of the hands in front of the class.
 Sit-ups with ears pulled and arms crossed, kneeling, and standing on the bench in the classroom are other forms of punishment used in schools.
 Common reasons for punishment include talking in class, not finishing homework, mistakes made with classwork, fighting, and truancy.

 Nepal

 All corporal punishment, both in school and in the home, has been banned since 2018.

 Netherlands

-Caning and other forms of corporal punishment in schools was abolished in 1920.
+Caning and other forms of corporal punishment in schools was abolished in the Netherlands in 1920.